permitio/permit-prisma/README.md

   prisma.$permit.check("transfer", "Account", accountId);
   ```

-  But behind the scenes Permit will evaluate attributes (e.g., allow if account status is open and user’s clearance is high).
+  But behind the scenes, Permit will evaluate attributes (e.g., allow if the account status is open and the user’s clearance is high).

 > Under the hood, this uses Permit’s core `permit.check()` function to evaluate the policy.
 It will consult Permit’s PDP (Policy Decision Point) with the given user, action, and resource to return an allow/deny decision.

 ## Enforcing Permissions (`enforceCheck`)

 Often, you want to not just get a boolean, but immediately enforce the result by preventing the operation when not allowed.
-The `prisma.$permit.enforceCheck(action, resource, resourceInstance?)` method wraps check and throws an error if the permission check fails.
+The `prisma.$permit.enforceCheck(action, resource, resourceInstance?)` method wraps the check and throws an error if the permission check fails.
 This helps you fail fast:

 ```ts
 await prisma.$permit.enforceCheck("delete", "Document", documentId);